Dance & Fitness Teacher Survival Kit during Lockdown

 PUBLIC LIABILITY INSURANCE

 This is a legal requirement as well as a cover for you as a teacher.
-It's to prevent your students from having the misfortune of hurting themselves when training online with you, and potential consequences if they do:
+It's to prevent your students from having the misfortune of hurting themselves when training online with you, and the potential consequences if they do:

 Contact your insurance provider to check if you are covered for online teaching.
-Check that this is stipulated on your policy.
+Check that this is stipulated in your policy.
 Some insurance providers may verbally give you feedback but choose to omit this from official paperwork, leaving a grey area in case of an incident.
 You can ask them to update your policy documents to reflect this change.

 Request all students to either read or sign a disclaimer.
 For this, you will need to write your disclaimer, which students can read before accessing your class.
 You can do this by:

 Showing the full disclaimer at the start of your video

 Showing the agreement in your video and adding the full disclaimer under the video or an accessible link.

 Any student who participates in dance classes provided by ___________ shall do so at his/her own risk.
 He/she shall assume all risk involved, including but not limited to all cost, claim, injury, damage, or liability sustained while participating. ___________ will not be held liable for any misfortune that may occur.

 By purchasing this online class and enrolling into the (live/pre-recorded) session with the teacher, you agree to the above, waive all claims and are certifying that you are in good health and have consulted a doctor before beginning this dance class.
 We take the safety of all our students very seriously.